 I am a postdoc and a member of the situated cognition research group at the Ruhr-Universität Bochum in Germany.
 My current research focuses on the psychology and epistemology of conspiracy theories and is realized under a Volkswagen Foundation grant entitled ‘Why do people believe weird things: Bayesain brain, conspiracy theories, and epistemic vices’ which I co-wrote with Prof. Tobias Schlicht.

 My doctoral research was also conducted at the Ruhr-Universität and was supervised by Tobias Schlicht and Daniel Dennett.
 In my dissertation I investigated the way in which the computational models developed within the framework of predictive processing constrain the space of possible mechanisms underlying perceptual experience and whether the framework can yield a new perspective on the nature of consciousness.
 I was awarded my PhD in Philosophy with a grade of summa cum laude in May 2019.
 My work was also distinguished by the GfD with the annual prize for the best interdisciplinary dissertation.

-Apart from probabilistic models of cognition, mental representations, and consciousness, I am also keenly interested in topics prominent in philosophy of perception, computation, meta-cognition, situated cognition, and philosophy of science.
+Apart from decision theoretic models of cognition, mental representations, and consciousness, I am also keenly interested in topics prominent in philosophy of perception, computation, meta-cognition, and philosophy of science.
 Outside of philosophy, I spend a lot of time reading about computational modeling, probability theory, and digital rights.